I've had a sports complex for a long time, and now you're gonna hear about it.

 #2 – Granny Hamner wore it for a decade and made three all-star appearances during that time, so he wins.
 Jean Segura narrowed the gap a bit, but he ran out of time in a Phils uniform.
 Special mention to Rico Brogna.
 Un-special mention to Josh Harrison.

-#3 – After previously belonging to Hall of Famer Chuck Klein, who went number-less for the majority of his career, I think we can safely assign this to Bryce Harper in perpetuity at this point.
-Now he just needs a ring.
+#3 – After previously belonging to Hall of Famer Chuck Klein, who went number-less for the majority of his career, Bryce Harper took this over and will be keeping it forever most likely.
+He really needs a ring, though.

 #4 – Love him or hate him, and nobody loves him, Lenny Dykstra takes top spot here and it’s not even close.
 His 1993 season was the stuff of legend.
 You can read my comparison of him to Tiger King here.
 Also of note at this uniform number are Hall of Famer Jimmie Foxx in his only season as a Phillie and Eddie Waitkus, whose story of surviving a gunshot from a crazed fan earlier in his career partly inspired The Natural.
 As for Scott Kingery...no.

 #5 – Pat Burrell all the way.
 Pat the Bat not only has the numbers to support it, but eight years wearing numero cinco gave him plenty of time to work with since nobody else has worn it for even five seasons.
-Bryson Stott will try to stake a worthy claim.
+I suppose Bryson Stott is working his way toward it, but he’ll probably run out of time.

 #6 – Johnny Callison had a good run, wearing #6 for the entirety of the 1960’s during a fine Phillies career that included three all-star appearances.
 But Ryan Howard blew him out of the water, and the Big Piece will likely hold this spot for as long as the Phillies exist.

 #8 – Several good options at this number.
 First, Bob Boone.
 He made 3 all-star teams and of course backstopped the Phillies to their first World Series title in 1980.
 An old childhood favorite of mine, Juan Samuel, also deserves to be in the conversation as well.
 And I’d like to mention Jim Eisenreich, a class act who batted .324 in his four years in Philadelphia.
 But when you look at the numbers and what they contributed to the franchise, Shane Victorino is the winner.
-As I have written before, he is the best outfielder the Phillies have had this century, and he has the edge over Samuel by virtue of three Gold Gloves and a better batting average.
+He has the edge over Samuel by virtue of three Gold Gloves and a better batting average.
 That 2008 World Series didn’t hurt either.
+As for Nick Castellanos, only regret.

 #9 – He was only in town for four years, but Manny Trillo has to be the top #9 for the Phillies.
 In that short time, he amassed 3 Gold Gloves, 2 all-star appearances and a World Series win.
 It’s more than enough to top the only other guy in the conversation (and the man he was traded for), Von Hayes.
 Though he never came close to what was expected, Hayes had a decent, albeit too lengthy, Phillies career.

-#10 – Previously a battle between Larry Bowa and Darren Daulton that largely came down to whatever generation you were from, we are now going to hand this off to J.T.
+#10 – Previously a battle between Larry Bowa and Darren Daulton that largely came down to whatever generation you were from, this now belongs to J.T.
 Realmuto as he tries to make his case for Cooperstown.
 It’s not a decision being made lightly, but the lack of a title (so far) for Realmuto should not dissuade us.
 He has been a stud for years.

 #11 – Jimmy Rollins didn’t have to do much to claim the top spot here.
 But thanks to a borderline Hall of Fame career that included 4 Gold Gloves and an MVP award, he is entrenched as one of the greatest Phillies ever. #11 won’t be getting handed out again anytime soon.